rpatil10/rpatil10/README.md

 - 👋 Hi, I’m Rohit M Patil
-- 👀 I’m interested in robotics and space systems
+- 👀 I’m interested in software development, robotics systems, artificial intelligence
-- 🌱 I’m currently learning Robotics at University of Maryland, College Park, MD
+- 🌱 Masters in Robotics graduate from University of Maryland, College Park, MD
-- 💞️ I’m looking to collaborate on Robotics, CV and ML/AI
+- 💞️ I’m looking to collaborate on software, robotics, computer vision, machine learning, artificial Intelligence, deep learning
-- 📫 How to reach me : rpatil10@umd.edu
+- 📫 How to reach me : rpatil10@umd.edu , roniepatil@gmail.com

 <!---
 rpatil10/rpatil10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.